A proof of Furstenberg's conjecture on the intersections of $\times p$ and $\times q$-invariant sets

 Another important notion in ergodic theory is {\em weak-mixing}.
 For the precise definition of weak-mixing and its many equivalent formulations, see \cite{Waltersbook, EWbook}.
 We will make use the following characterization of weak-mixing (see\cite[Theorem 2.36]{EWbook}): a dynamical system $(X,T,\mu)$ is weakly mixing if and only if, for any ergodic dynamical system $ (Y, S, \nu)$, the product system $ (X\times Y,T\times S,\mu \otimes \nu)$ is also ergodic.

 An important class of dynamical systems that we will have occasion to use are {\em symbolic dynamical systems}, in which $X$ is the symbolic space $\Lambda^\N$ and $T$ is the shift transformation $\sigma$, and $\mu$ is a shift-invariant measure.
-In the case when $\mu$ is a Bernoulli measure determined by a probability vector $p=(p_i)_{i\in \Lambda}$ on $\Lambda$, we call $(\Lambda^\N,\sigma,\mu)$ a {\em Bernoulli system}.
+In the case when $\mu$ is a {product} measure determined by a probability vector $p=(p_i)_{i\in \Lambda}$ on $\Lambda$, we call $(\Lambda^\N,\sigma,\mu)$ a {\em {Bernoulli shift}}.

 A dynamical system $(Y,S,\nu)$ is a {\em factor} of $(X,T,\mu)$ if there exists a measurable map $\pi: X\to Y$, called the factor map, which is {\em equivariant}, i.e., $\pi\circ T=S\circ \pi$ and $\pi\mu=\nu$.